rodeoflagellum/rodeoflagellum.github.io/blogroll.md

 modified: 2022-05-10 20:02:18 -0400
 permalink: /blogroll/
 image: /assets/2022/blogroll/right_hand_1942.5.28.jpg
-desc: "An unordered list of websites I like, along with the two pieces I most enjoyed reading from these sites.
+description: "An unordered list of websites I like, along with the two pieces I most enjoyed reading from these sites.
 For some sites on this page, I am still deciding which posts to include."
 ---

 - __Argmin gravitas__